bdeployteam/bdeploy/doc/retypeuser/setup/verify.md

 bdeploy remote-master --minions
 ```

-This will provide output similar to the following:
+This will produce output similar to the following:

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────┐